CUBRID/cubrid-manual/en/sql/authorization.rst

 **change_owner() method**

 As a class method of **db_authorizations** class, this method is used to change the owner of a class.
 The name of a class for which you want to change the owner, and the name of a new owner are given as arguments.
 The table name must be prefixed with the schema name.
-If omitted, the schema name of current session is used.
+If omitted, the schema name of the current session is used.
 At this time, the class and owner that are specified as an argument must exist in a database.
 Otherwise, an error occurs. **change_owner( )** can be called only by **DBA** or members of **DBA** group.
 The **ALTER ...
 OWNER** query has the same role as the method.
 See :ref:`change-owner`.

 .. code-block:: sql